Mjboothaus/duckdb-extensions-analysis/README.md

 - `DUCKDB_VERSION`: Current DuckDB version for core analysis
 - `HEADERS`: HTTP headers for API requests

+### GitHub Rate Limits

+The GitHub API has rate limits (60 requests/hour for unauthenticated requests).
+For better performance and to avoid rate limiting:

+1. **Recommended**: Use GitHub authentication by setting the `GITHUB_TOKEN` environment variable
+2. The scripts will automatically detect and use the token for authenticated requests (5000 requests/hour)
+3. If you hit rate limits, the scripts will show 403 errors but will continue processing

 ## Development

 ### Code Quality